gobabygocarswithjoysticks/gbg-pcb-2/docs/instructions/car-specific/aosom-038-jeep/instructions.md

 ![plugs.png](https://raw.githubusercontent.com/gobabygocarswithjoysticks/gbg-pcb/refs/heads/main/docs/instructions/car-specific/aosom-038-jeep/photos/plugs.drawio.png)

 Gently pull on the steering motor plug and discard the brown and blue steering motor wires.
 The other end was unplugged when you removed the steering motor.
 The steering motor wires are not needed.
 You can cut any heatshrink tubing that is around the steering motor plug or even the steering motor wires themselves, if needed, to remove the steering motor wires.
-Don't cut any of the thin wires that might be bundled with the motor cables.
+Don't cut any of the thin wires that might be bundled with the 2 steering motor wires.

 ## Connect the PCB to the battery wires

-The PCB can be left connected to the battery.
+_The PCB can be left connected to the battery.
 It does not need a switch between itself and the battery.
 The PCB has MOSFETs that stop electricity from flowing when the on/off switch is off.
-When the PCB is off it draws practically zero current (2 nanoAmps) so it will not make the battery discharge.
+When the PCB is off it draws practically zero current (2 nanoAmps) so it will not make the battery discharge._

 Cut the red battery wire where it connects to the battery plug.
 Strip 3/8" (10 mm) of insulation off the end of the red wire.
 Connect the red battery wire to the positive large BATTERY screw terminal on the GBG-PCB (labeled "+").
-Tighten the screw terminal securely to hold the wire in place.
+Tighten the screw terminal tightly to hold the wire in place.

 Cut the black battery wire where it connects to the battery plug.
 Strip 3/8" (10 mm) of insulation off the end of the black wire.